TOURNAMENT TRAIL RULES

 - Annual $35 membership fee required for all anglers.

-- First place at each regular season event will be a GUARANTEED $10,000.
-One place paid per 10 entries.
+- One place paid per 10 entries.

 - All ties will be resolved by splitting that place and the next place’s money.